 Mount Clemen via Waterworks Canyon Trail is a 8.2 mile moderately trafficked loop trail located near Naches, Washington that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Easy to start, challenging to finish.
 Be prepared to scramble talus and negotiate underbrush!
 The lower part of this trail is overwhelmingly deceptive.
 There is a decent parking area that is well enough removed from the highway, and the trail-head is usually in good shape.
 Unfortunately, the "trail" only goes about half-way up the hill.
 After crossing under the brush a few times, the trail kind of disappears and leaves the hiker with the options of following game-trails, forging their own, or just turning around.
 The game trails (if you can find/follow them) are usually a relatively safe option, but will quite often involve some talus-slope scrambling.
 It is usually easier on the ascent to just climb up to a ridge and follow it up to the summit rather than staying in the canyon itself.
 Of course, the decent is more of the same nastiness of sorting out the "easiest" path back down through the talus and brush.
 The views from the top are excellent, and worth the effort on a clear day.
 And the overall distance and grade of the hike is great training for higher elevation mountains (it is a similar profile to the climb from Paradise-to-Muir on Rainier.
 If you have an adventurous dog who will go anywhere, this is a good challenging hike to wear them out.
 If your dog has soft/sensitive feet, is prone to getting brush stuck in their fur, or is nervous scrambling on loose rock, it would be better to leave them at home.